With cheap manual lenses from China and Korea growing in popularity, many people are wondering if they are worth it, or which to buy.

 I left WB auto so you can see how the Fujifilm XT2 behaves with each lens.
 The 7Artisans renders a touch more purple which will change the saturation of the greens.

 Rokinon and Fujinon perform very well in the center.
-7Artisans and Kamlan are also are very acceptable.
+7Artisans and Kamlan are also very acceptable.
 The Kamlan has a slight haze to it.

 Fujinon clearly outperforms here, as expected.
 Rokinon did surprisingly well.
 7Artisans 55mm did ok and the Kamlan has pretty poor performance.